Mauricio Willimann

-Mauricio Willimann Rangel (born 16 January 2003) is a footballer who plays as a defender for Swiss Challenge League club Schaffhausen on loan from Luzern.
+Mauricio Willimann Rangel (born 16 January 2003) is a footballer who plays as a defender for Swiss Challenge League club Kriens.
 Born in Mexico, he represented both Switzerland and Mexico at youth international level.

 Early life

 Willimann was born in 2003 in Mexico City, Mexico, before moving to Switzerland as a child.

 Club career

 Willimann is regarded as a Swiss prospect.
 As a youth player, he joined the youth academy of Swiss to Swiss top flight side FC Luzern and debuted for the club's first team during the 2022–23 season.

 On 1 July 2024, Willimann was loaned by Schaffhausen.

 International career

 Willimann was born to a Swiss father and Mexican mother.
 He has captained Switzerland internationally at youth level.
 In November 2023, Willimann received a call-up from Mexico national under-23 team.

 Style of play

 Willimann mainly operates as a defender or midfielder and is known for his technical ability.